Charles Ademeno: Grimsby Town

 On 30 June 2010, Ademeno signed a two-year contract with Crawley's Conference National rivals Grimsby Town.
 Suffering an early injury setback in his first few months with Grimsby it wasn't until 3 January 2011 that Ademeno finally got off the mark with his new club, scoring twice in a 6–1 away win over Histon.
-Following an injury hit season, on 18 April 2011 despite having a year left on his contract, Ademeno was told he was free to leave the club and that he has no future at the club by Town's new managerial duo Rob Scott and Paul Hurst.
+Following an injury hit season, on 18 April 2011 despite having a year left on his contract, Ademeno was told he was free to leave the club and that he had no future at the club by Town's new managerial duo Rob Scott and Paul Hurst.

 On 13 May, Town chairman John Fenty mentioned that the club should have done their homework before signing Ademeno for £10,000 the previous summer.
 He also mentioned that he thought former club Crawley had done a number on him following Ademeno's injury plagued season that saw him score two goals in seven starts.

 On 4 June 2011 Ademeno was released by Town by mutual consent.